dakodeon/TwoWorlds/README.md

 # TheSecretSchool
-Main repository for The Secret School project in Performigrations. http://performigrations.eu, http://iani.github.io/performigrations
+Main repository for the Two Worlds project